ITC Grand Chola Hotel

-The ITC Grand Chola is a 5-star luxury hotel in Chennai, India.
+The ITC Grand Chola is a high-end luxury hotel in Chennai, India.
 It is located in Guindy, opposite SPIC building and along the same row of buildings as Ashok Leyland Towers.
 The building, designed by Singapore-based SRSS Architects, is of mixed-use development with three separate wings and is themed after traditional Dravidian architecture of the Chola dynasty.
 The hotel is the ninth hotel in The Luxury Collection brand.

 The hotel, built on over 1,600,000 sq ft, is dubbed the largest stand-alone hotel in the country built with an investment of ₹ 12,000 million and has the largest convention centre in the country built on 100,000 sq ft with a 30,000-sq ft pillar-less ballroom.
 In terms of room inventory, with 600 rooms, it is the third largest hotel in India after Renaissance Mumbai Convention Centre Hotel – now rebranded as The Westin Mumbai Powai Lake (759 rooms) and Grand Hyatt (694 rooms), both in Mumbai.